I began asking myself, “How do we know what’s best for kids?” How do I even know as a parent what’s best for my own kids? And then it struck me:

 So what’s best for kids?

-Conscious adults.
-Conscious parents, grandparents, teachers, paraprofessionals, bus drivers, administrators, secretaries, doctors, dentists, neighbors, and social media users.
+Conscious parents, grandparents, teachers, paraprofessionals, bus drivers, administrators, secretaries, doctors, dentists, neighbors, and social media users…you and me, doing deep and real inner work first.